Leeuwarden

 Immie Jonkman

-Immie Jonkman, business director for LF2028 / Arcadia.
+Immie Jonkman, CEO Arcadia.

 Worked on the artistic team for the cultural capital Leeuwarden – Friesland 2018.
 Has a large track record in cultural organisations, mainly focusing on the business side with a more than healthy interest in the artistic, with a specialism in community art, or ‘mienskip’, as we call it in Friesland.
 Active involvement of the mienskip (audience participation) is common ground in the projects she ran as a cultural entrepreneur.
 But also interested in organising high quality events and exhibitions.
 Started her career in organising a metal festival that hosted the biggest names in the metal scene.
 Making a change by using culture and art (even small changes on the longer term) is always a motivator.